Walnut356/Walnut356.github.io/content/posts/partial-borrow-pointer-ub/index.md

 >`!noalias` and `!alias.scope` metadata provide the ability to specify generic noalias memory-access sets.
 This means that some collection of memory access instructions (loads, stores, memory-accessing calls, etc.) that carry `!noalias` metadata can specifically be specified not to alias with some other collection of memory access instructions that carry `!alias.scope` metadata.

 What this allows is the defining of selective aliasing of non-argument/return value pointers.
-Adding these attributes to a pointer is creates the fine-grained control of "this pointer might alias with any other pointer in the program, but it *can* be guaranteed not to alias with *this other pointer* (or set of pointers) right here".
+Adding these attributes to a pointer creates the fine-grained control of "this pointer might alias with any other pointer in the program, but it *can* be guaranteed not to alias with *this other pointer* (or set of pointers) right here".

 To sum all of this up: